manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

        // as a backup
        on receiving ("view-change", view') from replica[view'+1] or ("view-change-forward", view') from any replica (and view' >= view): send ("view-change-forward", view') to all replicas
+          stop participating in this view
-          wait for $2\Delta$ time units to hear about any locks or notifications and then stop participating in this view,
+          wait for $2\Delta$ time units to hear about any locks or notifications
           send ("status", view', lock, seq-no) to replica[view'+1] set view = view' + 1, transition to steady state